 If your computer does not have the Microsoft .NET Framework 3.5 installed, please be sure to use Windows Update to acquire it.
+It may be usable via the setup file provided on the Tetracam CD.

 The PixelWrench Update page at the Tetracam website has the most up-todate version of PixelWrench2; please refer to it periodically for the latest updates.